cf7/AvaJava/README.md

 1 == 1
 1 >= 2
 1 <= 2
 1 != 2 				// not equal
-true and false 	// yields false true or false	// yields true
+true and false; 	// yields false true or false;		// yields true
 ```

 #####Both Expressions